-We appreciate that this is a worrying time; please keep in mind that the coronavirus is a challenging health issue and the government and health experts are constantly reviewing the situation.
+Please keep in mind that the coronavirus is a challenging health issue and the government and health experts are constantly reviewing the situation.
 As such, while this guidance is up to date at the time of writing – it will be updated as and when any changes are required.

-- Work and financial support
+Work and Support

 Anyone working in the healthcare sector may find it useful to review the NHS' guidance for people working in healthcare.